piotrostr/shelf-ai/ws/README.md

 ## `go_client`

-Also checked out a Golang client, speed improvement is minimal
+Also checked out a Golang client, with saved binary payload, but speed improvement is minimal without the points described in 'Key points to improve this further'